Liturgy of Saint Basil: Liturgy of the Faithful

 The Liturgy of the Faithful is the core of the Divine Liturgy, where are placed the proper Eucharistic rites.

 It begins with the prayer of the Veil, in which the priest offers the liturgical sacrifice to God.
 The Long Litanies follows, where all pray for the peace, for the ecclesiastic hierarchy and for the congregation.
 The Nicene Creed is proclaimed, the priest washes his hands three times and sprinkles water on the congregation reciting the Prayer of Reconciliation which is a prayer of worthiness for all who attend the liturgy.
 Next is the Kiss of Peace during which the faithful chant an Aspasmos (lit. greeting) hymn in its known Adam tune.

 The Anaphora is conduced.
 After the anaphora takes place the consignation, i.e. the moistening of the Lamb with some drops of the consecrated Wine, which is show to the worship of the faithful.
 The Fraction of the consecrated Lamb ensues, during which the priest says a prayer which varies according to the Coptic calendar.
 All of the congregation stands and prays with open hands the Lord's Prayer.

 To be prepared for partaking of the Eucharist, the faithful bow while the celebrant says in low voice the prayer of submission, then the priest and the participants offer each other a wish of peace and the priest inaudibly prays the Father for the forgiveness of sins (The Absolution to the Father).

 The Elevation reminds one of the Byzantine Rite, with the celebrant who raises the portion of the Lamb engraved with a cross (the ispadikon) crying: "The holy things for the holy ones".
-The priest makes a second consignation and puts gently the ispakidon in the chalice (the commixture), then he recites aloud a Confession of faith.
+The priest makes a second consignation and gently puts the fractured particle into the chalice (the commixture), then he recites aloud a Confession of faith.
 The partaking of the Eucharist follows, first the Body of Christ given to the celebrants, to the deacons and to the faithful who approach the sanctuary without shoes and then the Blood of Christ in the same order.
 Psalm 150 is sung in the meantime, followed by other hymns and melodies related to the Mysteries, or for any fast or feast being celebrated.
 The distribution of the Eucharist ends with a blessing with the Paten.

 The dismissal rites include The Prayer of Laying the Hands and the final blessing.